kubernetes-sigs/kueue/site/content/en/docs/concepts/multikueue.md

 ### Kubeflow

-The supported version of the Kubeflow Training Operator is v1.7.0.
+The supported version of the Kubeflow Training Operator is v1.7.0, or a newer version.
 The Management cluster should only install the CRDs and not the package itself.
 On the other hand, the Worker cluster should install the full kubeflow operator.